maurerv/pyfreedts/README.md

 ## Usage

-The package provides command-line tools that mirror the original FreeDTS binaries, but are in lower-case to avoid collision.
+pyFreeDTS mirrors the original FreeDTS binaries, but changed the spelling to lower-ase to avoid collision

 ```bash
 dts arg1 arg2 ...